 Secretary: Glyn Roberts

-Welcome to Northampton, and to our Branch, which meets at Weston Favell Parish Hall, Booth Lane South, Northampton, NN3 3EP.
+Welcome to Northampton and District Cigarette Card Club, which meets at Weston Favell Parish Hall, Booth Lane South, Northampton, NN3 3EP.

 Our featured card is by local manufacturer J. Lees, it dates from 1912, was issued in their hand-filled cigarettes, and the cards all show footballers from the Northampton Town Football Club.
 This was a series of 21 cards, but for some reason each of the card numbers are prefixed by the number 3, which makes it look as if there were over 300 cards in the set.
 A list of all the cards may be found at https://cartophilic-info-exch.blogspot.co.uk/2014/02/j-lees-son-northampton-town-football.html